yyogo/rupy/README.md

 >>> s[:1000].copy(open('/tmp/bar.bi', 'wb'))  # Write stream data to other stream (buffered)
 ```

+## `pp`
+Pretty-printing for large nested structures with Unicode trees and colors.

 ## Compatibility
 This package is compatible with Python versions 2.7 and 3.3+.